 2. Understand Student Needs

-Educators play a crucial role in enhancing accessibility by gathering information on students' specific accessibility requirements.
+Educators play a crucial role in enhancing accessibility by gathering information on students' specific accessibility requirements and using effective lecture summarization techniques.
 This allows them to tailor their lectures accordingly and ensure that all students fully engage with the material.

 This involves collaborating with accessibility services or student support offices to obtain insights into the diverse needs of students within the class.
 Lecturers foster open communication to create a supportive environment where students feel comfortable expressing their requirements.